Summer or not, many of us don’t get to go on a long vacation… but we can take time for a getaway and even make a habit of it!

 - Take time to plan with your spouse the logistics of your getaway ( budget, childcare) to make this project a reality.
 If need be, start a special “getaway piggy bank” to help finance your projects.

 Want to you use this article in your newsletter, blog, or on your website?
 You can, as long as you include the following blurb:

-“Christine Lewicki is committed to help people quit complaining and become entrepreneurs of their lives.
+“Christine Lewicki is a Bestselling Author, Speaker & Coach.
+She is committed to help people quit complaining and become entrepreneurs of their lives.
 You can download your FREE “I Quit Complaining Starter Kit” on her blog www.iquitcomplaining.com